FAQs: Recording consent

 When joining a web conference, The participant is not provided with an option to opt-out of being recorded.
 They may consent to be recorded and join the call, OR simply not join the call.

-What happens when an invitee does not consent to be recorded?
+What happens when a participant doesn’t consent to be recorded?

 Can I customize the consent page?

 Yes.
 You can change the logo and provide your own company's recording consent notice and data protection policy.
-For more details, see Enable the Gong consent page.
+For more details, see Create consent profiles.

 What does the consent page look like?